Skip to content

 For a 3-sided bay window:

-You’ve measured your bay windows and know what components you need – now it’s time to fit your pole or track and hang your curtains.
-For expert advice on how to install curtain poles and tracks, read our article, How to put up curtains and blinds for a step-by-step guide.
-You’ll be admiring your beautifully dressed bay windows in no time.
+Now that you've measured your bay windows and know what components you need, it's time to fit your pole or track and hang your curtains!
+For expert advice on installation, read our article, How to put up curtains and blinds, for a step-by-step guide.
+You'll be admiring your beautifully dressed bay windows in no time!